 val1=foo&val1=bar, and so on.

-If the pinboard or answer already has one or more filters, ThoughtSpot combines runtime filter(s) in an
+If the pinboard or answer you’re filtering already has one or more filters applied, the runtime filter(s) will act as an

 Supported Data Types

-You can use runtime filters with the Data REST API to create dynamic controls in your application.
-For example, you could use the Data REST API to get a list of possible filters for a visualization.
-Then use that data to populate a select list in your Web application.
-When a user selects an option, the application passes that option as a runtime filter.
-The resulting answer or pinboard satisfies the conditions of the filter.
+You can use runtime filters alongside the REST API and Embedding to create dynamic controls in your Web portal.
+For example, you could use the REST API to get a list of possible filters for a visualization.
+Then use that data to populate a select list on your Web portal.
+When a user makes a selection, you would then pass it as a Runtime Filter, and the result returned will apply the filter.

 Limitations of runtime filters

 Runtime filters do not work directly on top of tables.
 You must create a worksheet if you want to use runtime filters.
-This means that the pinboard or visualization on which you apply a runtime filter must be created from a worksheet.
+This means that the pinboard or visualization on which you apply a runtime filter must be created on top of a worksheet.

-When creating an aggregated worksheet from an answer, you can only use runtime filters if the answer was formed using a single worksheet.
-If the answer from which you create the worksheet includes raw tables or joins multiple worksheets, you cannot use runtime filters on it.
-This is to prevent join path ambiguity.
+If the worksheet was created from an answer (it is an aggregated worksheet), runtime filters will only work if the answer was formed using a single worksheet.
+If the answer from which the worksheet was created includes raw tables or joins multiple worksheets, you won’t be able to use runtime filters on it.
+This is because of the join path ambiguity that could result.